 Design of the new library parking lot lighting will be scheduled after the Lyles House relocation project is complete.

 City Center Parking Structure is scheduled to open with apartments in May.
 Access to the parking structure is largely dependent upon adjacent streets and sidewalk construction activities.

 The City Hall elevator will be replaced by 2Qtr15.

-Design of the remaining three quadrants in Heritage Crossing will be finalized and transition into construction.
+Design of the remaining three quadrants in Heritage Crossing as well as the Arts Plaza will be finalized and transition into construction.

 July – September 2015

 Streetscape improvements along Austin, State, and Fifth Streets

 City Hall’s west and south façades are scheduled to be re-skinned.

 Construction of the Arts Plaza, including hardscape and landscape improvements, is scheduled to start.
 The Granville Arts Center will be inaccessible temporarily from Austin Street.
 (Final design plans are pending.)

 Phase 2 of the apartments is scheduled to open, marking the completion of 148 units.